Earnings-related pensions ensure a reasonable consumption level

 - rehabilitation benefits, and

-An individual may receive pensions of different types simultaneously, so the figures cannot be added up.
-In the figures for ‘All pension types’, an individual is included only once.
+An individual can get different pension benefits at the same time, so the figures cannot be added up.
+In the figures for ‘All pension benefits’, an individual is included only once.

 Pension accrues based on annual earnings and an accrual rate.
 The earnings-related pension accrues at a rate of 1.5 per cent of the annual gross earnings as of age 17 until the age when the insurance obligation ends.
 Pension accrues also for